lanszesz/CS-Multi-thread-TCP-chat/README.md

-A little bit buggy but a lot of issues are solved here, it has some great advancements :P
+Lots of issues are solved here, it has some great advancements :P

+Only use it to get the basic idea